owl-automata/SharKNX/docs/guides/en/getting-started.md

 ---

-## Step 3 — Start the Bus Monitor
+## Step 3 - Start the Bus Monitor

 1. Tap the **Monitor** page (fourth tab in the bottom navigation bar).
 2. Tap the green **start FAB**.
-   - If no gateway is selected yet, a picker appears listing your discovered and saved gateways — select one to proceed.
+   - If no gateway is selected yet, a picker appears listing your discovered and saved gateways, select one to proceed.
    - The app connects to the gateway and begins receiving telegrams.
 3. Incoming telegrams appear as rows in the list.
 Each row shows:
    - Sender individual address → destination group address